Greenwich Time Signal: Usage

-BBC Radio 3 and BBC Radio 5 Live do not currently broadcast the pips.
+BBC Radio 3 and BBC Radio 5 Live do not broadcast the pips, though Radio 5 Live did do so at 06:00 between 2000 and 2008.

 The BBC World Service broadcasts the pips every hour.

 Pips were also heard on many BBC Local Radio stations until the introduction of a new presentation package in 2020.
 A rare quarter-hour Greenwich Time Signal was heard at 05:15 weekdays on Wally Webb's programme on local radio in the east of England until it ended in March 2020, as part of his "synchronised cup of tea" feature.

 In 1999, pip-like sounds were incorporated into the themes written by composer David Lowe to introduce BBC Television News programmes.
-They are still used today on BBC One, BBC Two, BBC World News and BBC News.
+They are still widely used today over theme music of many programmes in BBC One, BBC Two, BBC World News and BBC News.

 The BBC does not allow the pips to be broadcast except as a time signal.
 Radio plays and comedies which have fictional news programmes use various methods to avoid playing the full six pips, ranging from simply fading in the pips to a version played on On the Hour in which the sound was made into a small tune between the pips.
 The News Quiz also featured a special Christmas pantomime edition where the pips went "missing", and the problem was avoided there by only playing individual pips.
 The 2012 project Radio Reunited used the pips to commemorate 90 years of BBC Radio.

 Accuracy

 The pips for national radio stations and some local radio stations are timed relative to UTC, from an atomic clock in the basement of Broadcasting House synchronised with the National Physical Laboratory's Time from NPL and GPS.
 On other stations, the pips are generated locally from a GPS-synchronised clock.
+The broadcast pips' usefulness for time calibration is diminished by the time lags involved in digital broadcasting.

 The BBC compensates for the time delay in both broadcasting and receiving equipment, as well as the time for the actual transmission.
 The pips are timed so that they are accurately received on long wave as far as 160 km from the Droitwich AM transmitter, which is the distance to Central London.

-As a pre-IRIG and pre-NTP time transfer and transmission system, the pips have been a great technological success.
-In modern times, however, time can be transferred to systems with CPUs and operating systems by using BCD or some Unix Time variant.
+As a pre-digital time transfer and transmission system, the pips have been a great technological success.
+In modern times, however, time can be transferred using IRIG and pre-NTP.

 Newer digital broadcasting methods have introduced even greater problems for the accuracy of use of the pips.
-On digital platforms such as DVB, DAB, satellite and the Internet, the pips—although generated accurately—are not heard by the listener exactly on the hour.
-The encoding and decoding of the digital signal causes a delay, of usually between 2 and 8 seconds.
+On digital platforms such as DVB, DAB, satellite and the Internet, the pips – although generated accurately – are not heard by the listener exactly on the hour.
+The encoding and decoding of the digital signal causes a delay, of usually between two and eight seconds.
 In the case of satellite broadcasting, the travel time of the signal to and from the satellite adds about another 0.25 seconds.